 Community Assistance at the Napa Farmers Market

-To help fill the gap and get more farm-direct produce into the hands of our low-income neighbors, the Napa Farmers Market has a token-matching program for all SNAP participants that provides SNAP shoppers with a dollar-for-dollar match to spend with market vendors.
-By making their benefit dollars go farther, the program encourages SNAP beneficiaries to frequent the Farmers Market to enjoy the best local food and support local farmers.
+To help fill the gap and get more farm-direct produce into the hands of our low-income neighbors, the Napa Farmers Market has a token-matching program for all CalFresh participants that provides CalFresh shoppers with a dollar-for-dollar match to spend with market vendors.
+By making their benefit dollars go farther, the program encourages CalFresh beneficiaries to frequent the farmers market to enjoy the best local food and support local farmers.

 Eligible items for purchase include fruits; vegetables; meats, fish, and poultry; dairy products; breads and cereals; and seeds and plants that produce food.
 Hot foods cannot be purchased using Food Stamp benefits.
 Learn more by visiting CalFresh.

 The Napa Farmers Market welcomes WIC (Women, Infants, Children supplemental nutrition program) at our market.
 WIC is a federally funded health and nutrition program for women, infants and children.
 It helps families by providing checks for buying healthy supplemental foods from WIC-authorized vendors.
 Participants are pregnant women, new mothers, infants or children under age 5, and must meet income guidelines.
 WIC checks can be used to purchase fresh fruits, vegetables and fresh edible herbs.
 They cannot be used to purchase non-produce foods including honey, nuts, eggs, baked goods, flowers or dried fruit.
 WIC checks can be given directly to participating farmers when purchasing produce.
 Learn more by visiting WIC.